 - hold a baccalaureate degree from a regionally accredited college or university,

-- have a minimum GPA of 2.7 (based on a 4.0 scale) on all undergraduate work or 3.0 in the senior year,
+- have a minimum GPA of 2.7 (based on a 4.0 scale) on all undergraduate work,

 - be approved by the Criminal Justice Department

 Most students whose native language is not English will be required to submit scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 International students may get assistance in the admission process and should be sure to consult with staff in that area.

 The program is selective, and not all students are admitted to the Criminal Justice degree program.
 Only students with sufficiently high undergraduate grade point averages and GRE scores, effective supplemental applications forms, and excellent letters of recommendation are accepted into the degree program.

 Students who do not meet the GPA admission requirement should contact the staff of the Graduate School office to discuss alternative requirements.
 It might be possible to be admitted conditionally.
 Conditional admission is a one-time opportunity extended to students who are United States citizens or permanent residents to prove that, despite a low grade point average in undergraduate studies, they can now perform satisfactorily in graduate classes.
 Enrollment in graduate courses under a conditional admission status does not imply admission into the criminal justice degree program.
 More information is available in the Graduate Catalog.

 An applicant who meets admission requirements and wishes to enroll in graduate courses and earn credit without pursuing a specific degree program may be admitted as a non-degree graduate student; however, they are not eligible for financial aid.

 Students must submit the following application materials: